-I am a first year grad student in Hundley Lab.
+I am a second year grad student in Hundley Lab.
 My research interest lies in RNA biology and editing.
 Currently I am working with C. elegans as a model system.
 I completed my Master's in Biology from Purdue Northwest.
 I am from Kathmandu, Nepal and I enjoy dancing, listening to audiobooks and trying out new recipes.

-I am a second-year PhD student in the Carpenter Lab.
+I am a third-year PhD student in the Carpenter Lab.
 My research is focused on a transcription factor in the Sonic Hedgehog pathway.
 More specifically, I am interested in tGLI1, a truncated form of GLI1, and it’s role in brain cancer growth and progression.
 Before coming to IU, I lived in Boston, MA, where I first worked for Foundation Medicine, one of the leading companies in precision medicine, and The Center for Advanced Molecular Diagnostics at Brigham and Women’s Hospital.
 When I am not in lab, I greatly enjoy rowing, running, biking, and binge-watching movies.

 I graduated from Penn State in 2018 and entered the CMCB program the fall of that same year.
-Currently, I am a third-year grad student in the Walczak Lab.
+Currently, I am a fourth-year grad student in the Walczak Lab.
 My research seeks to understand how polyploid cells are able to resume mitosis, as this can lead to genome instability.
 Outside of the lab, I can be found going on runs with my dog, Oliver.

-I am a 3rd year PhD student in Dr. Richard Carpenter’s lab and I study the involvement of heat shock factor 1 (HSF1) in breast cancer metastasis.
+I am a 4th year PhD student in Dr. Richard Carpenter’s lab and I study the involvement of heat shock factor 1 (HSF1) in breast cancer metastasis.
 Before I started my PhD journey, I majored in biochemistry at DePauw University working in two labs studying zebrafish heart regeneration and stress on the immune system.
 I also worked as a Flow Cytometry Data Analyst for clinic trial studies at Covance.
 When I am not being a total science nerd, I binge watch an unhealthy amount of TV and compete in mounted archery with my mule, Mooney, and teach others how to get involved in the sport.

 I did my undergrad at Michigan State University and joined the CMCB program in 2020.
 I’m in the Hollenhorst lab where I’ve been looking into chimeric transcription factors.
 For fun I like to bake bread and watch Murder, She Wrote.